ppy/osu-wiki/wiki/Beatmap_information/en.md

 Among difficulties in the beatmap, the ones from different [game modes](/wiki/Game_mode) can be accessed by clicking on their respective icons in the game mode selection at the top-right.
 The number next to the icons indicates the total number of difficulties for each game mode.
 Difficulties mapped in [osu!](/wiki/Game_mode/osu!) are automatically available as [converts](/wiki/Beatmap/Converts) in the other game modes.

 On the left side, right below the `info`/`discussion` tab selection is the difficulty section which lists every [difficulty](/wiki/Beatmap/Difficulty) in the beatmap.
 The game mode icons are coloured according to the [star rating colour spectrum](/wiki/Beatmap/Difficulty#difficulty-and-star-rating).
 Hovering over one of the icons will reveal the difficulty's name, the mapper of the difficulty and its star rating shown below.
 Clicking the icon will select this difficulty as the active one, causing some of the beatmap statistics on the page to change accordingly.
-The mapper link can be clicked to view the mapper's profile.
+The mapper's name can be clicked to view their profile.

 Next to this display are the total play count of the beatmap, and the number of users who have added this beatmap to their favourites.
 When hovering over the favourite count, up to 50 avatars of users favouriting this beatmap will be displayed.
 If the beatmap is in the [Pending](/wiki/Beatmap/Category#wip-and-pending) category, the nomination count will also be displayed before the play count and favourite count.

 Beneath these numbers, the title and artist are displayed.
 Clicking them will automatically search for other beatmaps with the exact same song title or artist.

-Then comes the host mapper's avatar and username, along with the beatmap's submitted date and last changed date (e.g. when the beatmap was moved to a different [category](/wiki/Beatmap/Category) or updated by it's host).
+Then comes the host mapper's avatar and username, along with the beatmap's submitted date and last changed date (e.g. when the beatmap was moved to a different [category](/wiki/Beatmap/Category) or updated by its host).

 Further below, the following action buttons may be present, arranged from left to right: